 I was so excited to share all of our kitchen progress that I couldn’t wait till I hung up our towel rack, ha!

-Jason and I love the look of old weathered wood so when we added a window to Tucker’s room we saved a few old boards.
-Knowing I wanted the wood to be as wide as our vintage chalkboard (22.5 inches) I cut the board to size.
+Knowing I wanted the reclaimed wood to be as wide as our vintage chalkboard (22.5 inches) I cut the board to size.

 I pulled out all the nails and staples that were previously on the board.

-I only lightly sanded the board in order to keep the 100+ year old character the board had.
+I only lightly sanded the board in order to keep the 100+ year old character the board had with our orbital sander.

 Jason helped me screw the board to our kitchen wall.